-when $C<0$, then a bit flip on basis $\ket{\pm}$ has to be additionally inserted between two operations $t$.
-The resulting comb $ \Lmb_\theta^{(m)}$ consists of $m$ unitaries $V_\theta$ intertwined with mixing channels $T$, with channels $t$ (performing the classical operation \eqref{eq:pcondt} on the basis $\ket{\pm}_\mathcal{R}$) at both ends, see Fig.~\ref{fig:deph}(b).
-We insert $ \Lmb_\theta^{(m)}$ into the iterative procedure \eqref{eq:new_bound_it} to derive a bound, which is valid for a scenario when each two neighboring unitaries $V_\theta$ are connected by $T$.
-For the first iteration step we send the maximally mixed state as input for the register.
+To resolve this issue, we write $\t S$ as a concatenation of two identical stochastic maps, $\t S = \sqrt{\t S} \circ \sqrt{\t S} $, see Appendix~\ref{appE1} for exact construction of $\sqrt{\t S}$.
+The chain cuts are then made in the middle of every $m$-th map $\t S$, the resulting $ \Lmb_\theta^{(m)}$ consists of $V_\theta$ with $\t S$ between them and $\sqrt{\t S}$ at both ends, see Fig.~\ref{fig:deph}(a).
+We insert $ \Lmb_\theta^{(m)}$ into the recursive procedure \eqref{eq:new_bound_it} to derive bounds, sending the maximally mixed state as input for $\mathcal{R}$ for the first iteration (probabilities of $\pm$ are equal in the first channel).

-We numerically observe that the HS is not possible for correlated parallel dephasing for any $-1<C<1$ and $0 \le \eta <1$.
-In Fig. \ref{fig:deph} we compare upper bounds, calculated for positive ($C=0.4$) and negative ($C=-0.4$) correlations, with lower bounds---QFIs achievable using protocols with small ancilla dimension $d_\mathcal{A}$, calculated using tensor networks based algorithm described in Ref.~\cite{Kurdzialek2024}.
+We observe that the HS is not possible for correlated parallel dephasing for any $-1<C<1$ and $0 \le \eta <1$.
+In Fig.~\ref{fig:deph}(a) we compare upper bounds, calculated for positive ($C=0.4$) and negative ($C=-0.4$) correlations for $\eta = 0.75$, with lower bounds---QFIs achievable using protocols with small ancilla dimension $d_\mathcal{A}$, calculated using the tensor-network algorithm from Refs.~\cite{Kurdzialek2024, dulian_package} .
 These bounds can be made arbitrarily tight by increasing $m$ and $d_\mathcal{A}$, respectively; however, this quickly becomes numerically costly.
-We managed to perform calculations up to $d_\mathcal{A} = 4$ and $m=4$, for these values the lower and upper bounds still do not coincide.
-Nevertheless, for the first time we find precision limits of metrological protocols with arbitrarily large $d_\mathcal{A}$ applicable to correlated noise.
+We performed calculations up to $d_\mathcal{A} = 4$ and $m=4$, for which the lower and upper bounds still do not coincide.
+Nevertheless, this is the first time that precision limits of metrological protocols for correlated noise with arbitrarily large $d_\mathcal{A}$ are explicitly evaluated.
 This allows us to deduce that negative correlations offer metrological advantage over positive correlations.